Lowcountry Life: Sharks love Beaufort, too

 Yes, drowning, getting burned by the sun, jellyfish and losing Junior among the throngs of people are also on that list, but, seriously, everyone thinks about sharks when they are swimming in the water.

-It’s been reported over the past few years that the Beaufort area (Port Royal Sound) is a birthing place for great white sharks, likely due to the large population of food for the young sharks to eat as they spend their first few years touring the Lowcountry waters.
+It’s been reported over the past few years that the Beaufort area (Port Royal Sound) might just be a birthing place for great white sharks, likely due to the large population of food for the young sharks to eat as they spend their first few years touring the Lowcountry waters.
 Yes, that’s right, GREAT WHITE SHARKS.

 But you don’t need to worry.
 When was the last time you heard of someone being bitten in Beaufort by a great white?